 Total Therapy 4 and Total Therapy 5, which began in 2008, were among the first for multiple myeloma or any other cancer to involve risk-specific treatment plans based on the genetic makeup of individuals’ myeloma cancer cells prior to being treated.
 Total Therapy 4 for patients with low-risk myeloma is basically a continuation of Total Therapy 3, but includes post, low-dose Melphalan Gene Expression Profiling analysis in order to help unravel Melphalan’s mechanism of action.
 For patients with high-risk myeloma, representing an estimated 15-20% of patients, Total Therapy 5 aims to provide dose-dense as opposed to dose-intense treatment to eradicate the high-risk myeloma and prevent relapse.

-Total Therapy 6, the newest in the Total Therapy continuum, is designed for those patients who have been previously treated but not transplanted.
+Total Therapy 6 is designed for those patients who have been previously treated but not transplanted.
 Again, we employ a dose-dense strategy in treating the myeloma.
 Early results have shown the method to be highly effective in low-risk patients.
 The time to achieve best response was faster in high-risk myeloma; however, the duration was shorter, substantiating the importance of maintaining a best response rather than depth of response in high-risk myeloma.

 We have clearly observed enormous success over the years with our Total Therapy Approach as described in our numerous publications.
 Our continued progress suggests that a cure for myeloma is, in fact, possible.